 Inclement Weather Policy

-In the event of a delayed opening, the chancellor (or appointed representative) will determine a specific time of opening and that information will be distributed to the campus community through the local media and via the front page of www.utk.edu.
+In the event of a delayed opening, the chancellor (or appointed representative) will determine a specific time of opening and that information will be distributed to the campus community, shared with local media, and posted to the front page of utk.edu.

 All faculty and staff are expected to report to their specific work location by the set opening time.
-Students are expected to report to their regularly scheduled class only if there are 30 or more minutes remaining in the session.
-For example, if a delayed opening is set for 10 a.m., students who have classes from 9:40 a.m. to 10:55 a.m. should report to that class at 10 a.m.
+Students are expected to report to their regularly scheduled class only if there are thirty or more minutes remaining in the session.
+For example, if a delayed opening is set for 10:00 a.m., students who have classes from 9:40 a.m. to 10:55 a.m. should report to that class at 10:00 a.m.
 Students who have classes from 8:15 a.m. to 9:45 a.m. should not report to class.